The Pan-STARRS1 Database and Data Products: The Database

-{\em Forced Mean Objects}: {\em IppToPsps} generated all of the expected 113665 {\em Forced Object} batches.
-There are less batches than for ObjectThin because it avoids the ragged edge of the survey at Dec = -30.
+{\em Forced Mean Objects}: {\em IppToPsps} generated all of the expected 113,665 {\em Forced Object} batches for DR1, and 113,167 batches for DR2.
+There are less batches than for ObjectThin because it avoids the ragged edge of the survey at Dec $= -30$.

-{\em Detection Table}: We expect 374446 {\em Detection} batches, and we are still in the process of generating them (currently at 374330), we expect to generate the missing ones for DR2.
+{\em Detection Table}: We expect 374,446 {\em Detection} batches, and we generated 374,344.
+The 102 missing batches were incorrectly marked as good exposures, are not science quality, and will not be added into the database.